satvikxbansal/Spotter--Mediapipe-/README.md

 open VirtualTrainer.xcworkspace
 ```

-Then select the `VirtualTrainer` scheme and run on a device.
+Then select the `VirtualTrainer` scheme and run.

-Do not open only `VirtualTrainer.xcodeproj` for normal development.
-Use the workspace so CocoaPods and MediaPipe are wired correctly.

-## MediaPipe Models

-`download_models.sh` downloads:

-- `pose_landmarker_full.task`
-- `hand_landmarker.task`
-- `gesture_recognizer.task`
-- `face_landmarker.task`

-If the gesture recognizer is missing, hand gestures fall back to hand-landmark heuristics.
-If the face model is missing, face/exertion features disable gracefully.
+A physical iPhone is best for real camera testing.
+The simulator can run much of the app, but it is not a complete substitute for the live camera workout experience.

 ## Running Tests